On-set virtual production

-On-set virtual production (OSVP), also known as virtual production (VP), or In-Camera Visual Effects (ICVFX), often called The Volume is an entertainment technology for television and film production in which LED panels are used as a backdrop for a set, on which video or computer-generated imagery can be displayed in real-time.
-The technology has become famous with the development of ILM's StageCraft and its use in The Mandalorian.
+On-set virtual production (OSVP) is an entertainment technology for television and film production in which LED panels are used as a backdrop for a set, on which video or computer-generated imagery can be displayed in real-time.
+The use of OSVP became widespread after its use in the first season of The Mandalorian (2019), which used Unreal Engine, developed by Epic Games.